noradius/tessera/README.md

 # Tessera

-**A framework for measuring genuine contact.**
+**An ambient instrument for sensing conversational texture.**

 ---

 ## What This Is

-Tessera is an ambient visual companion that detects the structural quality of a conversation — not what's being said, but whether something real is happening between the minds involved.
+Tessera is an ambient visual companion for human–AI conversations.
+It does not claim to measure emotion, truth, or consciousness.
+It visualizes structural qualities in the exchange: tracking, drift, friction, reception, aliveness, and moments where the conversation seems to become more than task completion.

 It names 13 conversational textures — Reach, Tracking, Drift, Folding, Reception, Friction, Inhabited Silence, Nowness, Place, Aliveness, Arrival, Response, Heart Memory — and translates them into a living particle field.
 The visualization uses spectral density (color richness as a proxy for aliveness) rather than emotion mapping.
 It witnesses without judging.
 It never labels, scores, or gamifies.